improving-minnesota/demo-ordermgmt-cqrs-cdc/README.md

 This `customer-order-aggregate` topic is consumed by MongoDB Sink Connector and the data is persisted in MongoDB which is served by `snack-customer-orders`service.

+---

+The [Snacks Unlimited "Store" source code](./workspace/snacks-unlimited-order-mgmt) also includes a Next.js frontend application called `snickers-promotion-app`.
+This is a simple web application that submits order commands for a Snickers.
+It is used for demo purposes.

+---

 ## References

 * Source Material